-The following essay topic analysis examines NYU Stern’s MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines NYU Stern’s MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for all of the other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each prompt.

 Essay 1: Professional Aspirations

 - What are your short and long-term career goals?

 - How will the MBA help you achieve them?
 (500 words maximum)